roajonny/common/docs/source/onboarding/tools_used.rst

 `Visio
 <https://www.microsoft.com/en-us/microsoft-365/visio/flowchart-software>`_ can
-used for anything more complex than can be done with Mermaid, as Visio diagrams can be embedded as .png files.
+used to generate any diagrams more complex than can be done with Mermaid, as Visio diagrams can be embedded as .png files.